Hushan-10/Hushan-10/README.md

 ## 🌐 About Me

 I’m Hushan Ridmika, an Electrical Engineering undergrad at the University of Moratuwa, ignited by an unquenchable passion for **Artificial Intelligence**, **Machine Learning**, **Large Language Models (LLMs)**, **Agents**, and **Intelligent Systems**.
-I’m a visionary builder, crafting AI solutions that fuse groundbreaking innovation with tangible impact—whether it’s offline recommendation engines or optimized LLM architectures.
+I’m a visionary builder, crafting AI solutions that fuse groundbreaking innovation with tangible impact.
 My journey thrives on creativity, technical mastery, and a relentless drive to push boundaries.

 ---